K Means Algorithm Demonstrated by our Data Mining Assignment Helpers

 After running the clustering algorithm I saw that changing cluster numbers to 3 split the Female cluster into 2.
 Cluster 0 (blue in the plot) now represents the male class and has only 6 females.
 Cluster 1 (red) and cluster 2 (green) both are formed by females and have only 6 males and 2 males respectively.

 Death year was the parameter that caused the split of the female cluster.
-As it is seen from the plot below, the death year split Female clusters to 2007-2009 and 2009-2011 sub-clusters.
+As it is seen from the plot below, the death year split Female clusters into 2007-2009 and 2009-2011 sub-clusters.
 Cluster 2 (green) is mostly on the right side of the plot and cluster 1 (red) is mostly on the left side.

 Increasing the cluster number to 5 caused splitting decesead_sex clusters even more.
 The female cluster was split into 3 (clusters 1 red, 2 green, and 4 pinks) and also the Male cluster into two (clusters 0 blue, and 3 cyan).
 Clusters created by the k-means model were very complicated to be described as in the previous cases.

 From k-means clustering algorithms, we can conclude unsupervised learning algorithms provide more insights than just statistical tools used in Tableau.
 The model was unable to predict mortality from the data point but.
-For our dataset clustering was performed using sex as a most important variable, the death year was also very important and caused splitting to subclusters of male and Female clusters.
+For our dataset clustering was performed using sex as the most important variable, the death year was also very important and caused splitting to subclusters of male and Female clusters.
 The quality of our data mining assignment help service can be judged on the basis of the overall clustering which was very helpful to find more insights and also visualize results.

 Data Mining Homework Help